gdbecker/AnalyticsPortfolio/Manufacturing Client Demo/README.md

 ## Details

-While on my portion the development time was about a month, this project was happening in iterative stages between the two colleagues who were on this before me.
-On each phase the solution was getting better and better, and most of my role was to combine different aspects of both previous dashboards and combine them into one, establishing a common look and feel across all pages.
-I worked with my director a few other upper level business leaders to discuss their feedback, what they wanted to see or have removed, and communicate what would be best to see across the firm.
-Many people would be using this new tool to track their work and engagements, and so the dashboards needed to be flexible enough for data views they are used to, but also specific to focus on only the data they need.
-Overall this was a great challenge to develop dashboards just for the firm's internal use which not only ultimately showed others the data views they needed to make decisions, but also the power behind data analytics and what could be offered to their clients.
+We began this project by first exploring the client's data sources and existing Power BI development - everything from what we could securely access to the existing data model, measures, and visuals.
+I established a color pallette and overall look and feel for their existing dashboard pages and redesigned those, and the eight reports I included within this project are the new ones I developed for them.
+It started as an exploration of what else Power BI was capable of and could offer, and after time and feedback narrowed down into the reports shown here for the client to utilize.
+This engagement also taught me to ask questions and seek understanding, and not to forget the overall business goals of our work in the midst of technical challenges.
+I love figuring new things out and this was great practice for not losing sight of what we were doing as I solved problems.

 Files included for view in this project:
-- Internal Use Work Tracker.pdf
+- Manufacturing Client Demo.pdf
   - Masked file version that was developed

 ## By the Numbers

-- 1 month of development time
+- 2 months of development time
 - 4 colleagues collaborated with
-- 6 report pages
+- 8 report pages
 - 1 data source
-- 2 queries connected to data source
+- 46 queries connected to data source

 ## Tools Used